stashed/stash/docs/concepts/crds/backupconfiguration_template.md

     If we use the sample `BackupConfigurationTemplate` that has been shown above to backup a Deployment named `my-deploy` of `test` namespace, the backed up file will be stored in `stash/test/deployment/my-deploy` directory of the `stash-backup` bucket.
 If we want to backup a ReplicaSet with name `my-rs` of same namespace, the backed up data will be stored in `/stash/test/replicaset/my-rs` directory of the backend.

-- **spec.wipeOut :** `spec.wipeOut` indicates whether Stash should delete backed up data from the backend if a user deletes respective `Repository` created by Stash for a target.
+- **spec.wipeOut :** `spec.wipeOut` indicates whether Stash should delete backed up data from the backend if a user deletes respective `Repository` crd for a target.
 For more details, please visit [here](/docs/concepts/crds/repository.md#specwipeout).

 #### BackupConfiguration Template